CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 Login to SD Connect is possible with user identity federation systems (Haka, Virtu and Elixir AAI) or with a CSC account at https:https://sd-connect.csc.fi/ using any modern web browser.

+!!!
+Note: all the data uploaded to SD Connect need to be encrypted.
+Checl the previous paragraph for more informations about encryption with Crypt4GH and CSC Sensitive Data Services Public encryption key.

 !!!Note: Users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by ***Findata.***